KisuZoid/Programming/README.md

 # Programming
-Repository for apply the concepts, that I have learned through myself.
+This Repository is for applying the concepts, that I have learned through myself.